How to Connect Your Existing SSO to Documoto

 The following information must be provided to Documoto for configuration:

-- The URL to your Identity Provider's metadata file
+- IdP Metadata URL: the URL to your Identity Provider metadata file

-- The maximum session timeout for your Identity Provider
+- Maximum Session Timeout: the maximum session timeout value configured in your Identity Provider

-Documoto will map these IdP field names to the corresponding Documoto fields and set the IdP max session timeout accordingly.
+Documoto will map these IdP field names to the corresponding Documoto fields and configure the Documoto session timeout to match the Identity Provider maximum session timeout.

 Validate SSO Setup